 Assets age, wear out, and lose their value.
-Business assets like buildings, equipment, office furniture copiers, and computers are considered, for tax purposes, to have a finite useful life.
+Business assets like equipment, copiers, computers... assets as inexpensive as desks and as expensive as buildings are considered, for tax purposes, to have a finite useful life.
 Because their useful life is finite, the IRS allows you to, over time, recover the cost (or the basis) of qualified assets.

 What qualifies?
 Most tangible assets can be depreciated.
-An asset is a tangible item that is considered a business resource.
+(An asset is a tangible item that is considered a business resource.
 For example, items in inventory are not considered assets; they are goods to be sold.
-However, the warehouse where inventory is stored is considered an asset.
+The warehouse where inventory is stored is considered an asset.)
 In general terms, assets are items that can be converted fairly readily into cash if sold.
 (The words "fairly readily" apply to assets like equipment, because some specialized, expensive machinery may take considerable time to sell.)

 Quick note: Land is not considered an asset that can be depreciated.
 (Land does not age or wear out.)